marpit19/golang-htmx-experiment/README.md

 # golang-htmx-experiment

-This repository is dedicated to exploring the combination of GOlang with htmx for dynamic web applications.
+This repository is dedicated to exploring the combination of Golang with htmx for dynamic web applications.

 ## Overview

-This repository contains code samples and tests demonstrating the integration of GOlang and htmx.
+This repository contains code samples and tests demonstrating the integration of Golang and htmx.
 The goal is to explore the potential of this combination in building responsive web apps.

 ## Setup

 ### Prerequisites

-- **GOlang**: Ensure GOlang is installed on your machine.
+- **GOlang**: Ensure Golang is installed on your machine.
 If not, download it from [here](https://golang.org/).

 ### Getting Started